Congressional App Challenge

 Congressman Ruben Gallego invites local high school students in Arizona’s 7th District to participate in the Annual Congressional Science, Technology, Engineering and Math (STEM) Academic Competition, the “Congressional App Challenge.”

 The nationwide competition allows high school students from across the country to compete by creating a software application, or ”app” for mobile, tablet or computer devices.

-The House App Contest is open to all high school students in Arizona’s 7th District.
-Information about the 2019 Contest will be posted once it is available.
+The House App Contest is open to all high school students in Arizona’s 7th District from June 5th until November 1st.

 - The Congressional App Challenge is open to high school students and below.
 All participants must live or attend school in Arizona's 7th Congressional District.